SethMMorton/tidymoney/README.md

 Clean up raw data downloaded from banks.

+**NOTE**: This project was a personal project, and as such has not been released through any formal channel, nor is under any versioning scheme.
+If there is interest then this can be releaed and versioned.

 `tidymoney` uses rules that you declare to transform entries in CSV files downloaded from banks into a format that better lends itself to storing in a financial accounting application.
 The following actions